Social Media Influencers Drive Trends–But How? And Why?

 Influencers Are Niche Experts

 One of the reasons influencers have such outstanding rapport with their followers is because they establish expertise in niches that appeal to a hyper-targeted audience.
 Influencers drive the language of the niche–the jargon used regularly, the hashtags favored, the critical conversations, and the overall trends.

 Followers recognize influencers’ expertise within the niche and follow their social media updates with avid interest.
 In turn, influencers aim to cater to the fervid interests of their followers and tailor their posts accordingly, while sticking to that which represents their own values and personality.

-Early Adopters For Products And Trends
+Influencers Are Early Adopters Of Products & Trends

 In addition, social media influencers act as early adopters of products that set trends within the broader consumer population.
 They use their social media platforms to help amplify the message.
 Kamiu Lee in Adweek sees a clear distinction between the aims of influencer marketing and traditional advertising: “While traditional advertising aims to attract the trendsetters, who will then attract the early majority, influencer marketing goes straight to the source, helping the innovators and early adopters tell their story directly to the masses, with the help of social media.”

 The loyalty an influencer builds with his or her audience often translates into increased product sales.
 Below are a couple of examples of influencer trendsetting in action:

 Some influencers establish sufficient influence on product lines that businesses give them the opportunity to launch their own range of products.
 Fashion and lifestyle blogger Emily Schuman managed this with her Cupcakes and Cashmere blog.
 She collaborated with BB Dakota to launch the Cupcakes and Cashmere fashion collection.
 BB Dakota offered her complete control over everything from patterns to pricing.